jxnblk/ejsx/README.md

 Create a folder that will contain JSX template files.

 Create a Root JSX template file.
-These “JSX template” files should *not* contain any normal JavaScript – just JSX code.
+These “JSX template” files should *not* contain any wrapping JavaScript – just JSX syntax.

 Root.jsx
 ```jsx